Inverseit/BaryBasher/README.md

 # Bary basher

+Run the following command on your terminal within the directory of the project:

+pip install -r requirements.txt

-Just write the problem condition in the form that interface describes and see how your geomtry problem is bashed in several seconds.
+To have your problem verified, simply write the problem condition in the form that the interface below describes and see how your geomtry problem is bashed in several seconds.